iitkprashant/Compressible_PINN/README.md

-# Physics-Informed Neural Networks for Euler Equations with Artificial Viscosity
+# Physics-Informed Neural Networks for Compressible Flows for Shocks.

-This repository implements Physics-Informed Neural Networks (PINNs) for solving the Euler equations with global and local artificial viscosity models.
+This repository implements Physics-Informed Neural Networks (PINNs) for solving the Compressible Euler equations with learnable global and local artificial viscosity models.
 It includes benchmark problems in 1D and 2D, including Riemann problems and corner flows.

 ## 📂 Repository Structure